MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-voice-routing.md

 description: "Learn how to configure voice routing with Microsoft Phone System Direct Routing."
 ---

-# Configure voice routing for Direct Routing
+# Configure call routing for Direct Routing

-This article describes how to configure voice routing for Phone System Direct Routing.
+This article describes how to configure call routing for Phone System Direct Routing.

 If you have not already done so, read [Plan Direct Routing](direct-routing-plan.md) for prerequisites you’ll need to take before you configure your Microsoft Phone System network.
 For information on all the steps required for setting up Direct Routing, see [Configure Direct Routing](direct-routing-configure.md).

+## Call routing overview

 Microsoft Phone System has a routing mechanism that allows a call to be sent to a specific Session Border Controller (SBC) based on: